aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 }
 ```

-If you would like to launch a sagemaker instance with a different instance type than `ml.t3.medium`, you can replace that value
+If you would like to launch a sagemaker notebook instance with a different instance type than `ml.t3.medium`, you can replace that value
 in the JSON above.

 ### Setup API URL in client Application